 CV, scrolling text

-Giaco Schiesser is an author, editor and Prof. em. for the theories of cultures and media and for artistic research, Zurich University of the Arts/ZHdK (since 2022) as well as a visiting professor for artistic and scientific PhDs at University of Art and Design Linz, Austria (since 2009).
+Giaco Schiesser is an author, theorist, editor and Prof. emeritus for the theories of cultures and media and for artistic research, Zurich University of the Arts/ZHdK (since 2022) as well as a visiting professor for artistic and scientific PhDs at University of Art and Design Linz, Austria (since 2009).